konflux-ci/rpmbuild-pipeline-test-sources/README.md

 # rpmbuild-pipeline-test-sources

-- `broken-noarch-subpackage` contains source RPM and corresponding arch-specific binary RPMs built on `x86_64` and `aarch64`.
-The package build is buggy because it provides a `norpm` sub-packages with different payload on every architecture.
+* The `broken-noarch-subpackage` directory contains an SRPM and the corresponding architecture-specific binary RPMs built on `x86_64` and `aarch64`.
+These package builds are considered invalid by `check_noarch.py` because they provide two `noarch` subpackages (one for each architecture) with differing file permissions on the included script.

-- `valid-noarch-subpackage` is similar to `broken-noarch-subpackage`, but the `noarch` packages are valid.
+* The `valid-noarch-subpackage` subdirectory is similar to `broken-noarch-subpackage`, but the `noarch` subpackages are valid.
+Even though the script provided on both architectures still differs (different content), the checker ignores the MD5 sum and file sizes and considers the builds valid.